adam-mcdaniel/sage/README.md

 ## Community

 Join the [Discord server](https://discord.gg/rSGkM4bcdP) to chat about Sage!
+Let us know if you have any thoughts or comments about the language!

 ## What is Sage?